cdaringe/ampersand-collection-jquery-datatable/README.md

 * You should already have the DataTables plugin loaded onto jQuery

 ## Process
 Feel free to take a peek at the `examples/dynamic-rows.js` && `examples/dynamic-rows.html` files.
-To demo it, run `npm run demo`, open the browser to the posted URL, and stuffix `/dynamic-rows.html` to the end.
-This is non-interactive, but at least you can see the output of the .js code :) .
+To demo it, run `npm run demo`, open the browser to the posted URL, and suffix `/dynamic-rows.html` to the end.
+This is a non-interactive page, but at least you can see the output of the .js code, and even modify the js and refresh to experiment :) !

 The process is generally: